soffije/cryptopals-challenge17-rust/README.md

 2. The `decrypt_and_check_padding` function takes the encrypted data (ciphertext), key (key) and initializing vector (iv) as input parameters and returns Result<bool> indicating whether padding is valid or not or DecryptionError.
 This function is used to decrypt data and verify the validity of padding with a padding oracle attack.
 It is important to note that no padding is used here during the decryption (it works in NoPadding mode) just because of the attack demonstration.

-3. And the main `main` function generates a key and an initializing vector, and then runs a loop to encrypt and decrypt the messages.
-It works as a demonstration of the user session: prOn each iteration of the loop, a randomly chosen message from the PLAINTEXTS array is encrypted, and then a decryption and padding attack is attempted.
-The results of the encryption, decryption, and verification are displayed on the screen.
+3. And the main `main` function generates the key and initialization vector, and then starts a loop to encrypt and decrypt messages.
+This works like a user session demo: one key and one initialization vector are generated, each subsequent message is encrypted using the same parameters until the program exits.
+At each iteration of the loop, a randomly selected message from the PLAINTEXTS array is encrypted, and then decryption and matching are attempted.
+The results of encryption, decryption, and verification are displayed on the screen.

 Now let's look at how the code performs a padding oracle attack: